MODULE 01

 claude

 This step matters: Claude Code reads context files from wherever you launch it.
-Later, when you add a CLAUDE.md to this folder, Claude picks it up automatically — but only if you're inside the folder when you start.
+When you launch claude inside this folder, it reads the CLAUDE.md automatically.

 claude code